Niraj037/omnipay-razorpay/README.md

 **Razorpay driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.
-This package implements Razorpay support for Omnipay.
+This package implements Razorpay support for Omnipay v3.

 To know more about Razorpay payment flow and steps involved, please read up here:
 <https://docs.razorpay.com/docs>

 ## Requirements
-`PHP >= 5.6.0`
+`PHP >= 7.1.0` (for PHP 5.6 support, use v2.x of this package)

 ## Installation